jeffstieler/atlas-help/intro/vs/hashicorp-tools.html.md

 Atlas unites the open source tools to provide an automated solution for application delivery.
 When an application connected to Atlas pushes a new version, it automatically triggers a Packer build which produces a deployable artifact.
-The artifact is stored in Atlas's artfiact registry.
+The artifact is stored in Atlas's artifact registry.
 When the artifact is successfully stored in Atlas, it automatically triggers a Terraform run, which creates a new host with the Packer-built artifact.
 Consul is configured in the build stage with Packer, so when the new host is provisioned, it automatically